 top of page

 After leaving Palm Desert on May 12, 2020, due to the COVID pandemic, it was a long 392 days until we returned on June 8, 2021.
-There was plenty to do after being away so long but most importantly we wanted to get back to life in Southern California.
-We were greeted by 87° temperatures inside the house and a nonfunctioning AC unit.
-Fortunately night time temps were in the low 70s, so the house cooled down that night and we were lucky enough to get the system repaired the next day.
+There was plenty to do after being away so long, but most importantly we wanted to get back to life in Southern California.
+We were greeted by 87° temperatures inside the condo and a nonfunctioning AC unit.
+Fortunately night time temps were in the low 70s, so the condo cooled down that night and we were lucky enough to get the system repaired the next day.

 We noticed some new visitors on our back patio; roadrunners seemed to have made a home in the neighborhood.
 Aside from being a great 1960s cartoon figure, they are fun birds to observe.
 Roadrunners also known as chaparral birds or chaparral cocks; they are two species of fast-running ground cuckoos with long tails and crests.
 They are found in southwestern and south-central United States and Mexico, usually in the desert.
 Some have been clocked at 32 km/h (20 mph), while a few have also been clocked up to 43 km/h (27 mph).
 They generally prefer sprinting to flying, though they will fly to escape predators.